ndrlslz/configuration-center/README.md

 ### Failover
 Configuration center has a complete failover strategy. it does not impact the application even if configuration center is down.

-1. local memory cache, configuration from zookeeper would be stored in memory.
+1. **local memory cache**, configuration from zookeeper would be stored in memory.
-2. local cache folder, application would persistent the memory data into file. when application lost connection with configuration center and application is restarted, since there is no memory cache, application can read config from local cache file.
+2. **local cache folder**, application would persistent the memory data into file. when application lost connection with configuration center and application is restarted, since there is no memory cache, application can read config from local cache file.
-3. local failover folder, normally failover folder is empty. when application has been lost connection with configuration center for a long time, and configurations has been changed a lot, config in local cache file is out of date. in this case, it's able to add config manually in local failover file. and application will ignore cache folder, only read config from failover folder instead.
+3. **local failover folder**, normally failover folder is empty. when application has been lost connection with configuration center for a long time, and configurations has been changed a lot, config in local cache file is out of date. in this case, it's able to add config manually in local failover file. and application will ignore cache folder, only read config from failover folder instead.